 Worcester is a very safe city with low crime levels compared to other cities.
 However, it is always good to know where to go for help if you need it, and sensible to take precautions to avoid becoming a victim of crime.

-The University of Worcester Security Team
+The University of Worcester Security Team.

-If you are a victim of crime, our University Police Community Support Officers (PCSOs), Natasha Harris and Jamie Denning, are here to help.
-They are based at the University and can be accessed either via email email@example.com or by telephoning 01905 542629.
+If you are a victim of crime, our University Police Community Support Officer(PCSOs), Jamie Denning, is here to help.
+He is based at the University and can be accessed either via email email@example.com or by telephoning 01905 542629.

 Make sure your accommodation is kept secure by closing all of your windows and locking your doors.
 If you are living in communal housing, pay particular attention to your communal door entrance and ensure it is properly shut and secured when entering or exiting your building in order to promote the safety of your flat or housemates as well as yourselves.